How Do You Know If You Have Fatty Liver?August 13, 2018

 Light-intensity exercise, including flexibility/balance training – like an easy evening stroll, restorative yoga – can typically be safe.

 - Avoid high intensity/prolonged Endurance & Burst Training

 Commonly, patients new to thyroid treatment will want to start exercising right away, especially those with hypothyroidism.
 Suddenly being on your new thyroid medication is helping you feel more energized and you want to work at losing weight.

-Bottom Line: It is important to heed caution before jumping into new and more intense exercise and wait for your Integrative Health doctor’s clearance for exercise, typically when the thyroid is stabilized and your adrenal health has been optimized.
+Bottom Line: It is important to heed caution before jumping into new and more intense exercise.
+Wait for your Integrative Health doctor’s clearance for exercise (typically when the thyroid is stabilized and your adrenal health has been optimized).

 How to Increase Exercising Safely

 Start with maintaining your normal activities and add in 10% increments of exercise time per week at the most.
 Adding more than that will stress the body and block any fat or weight loss.

 It is always prudent to underestimate what your body can handle than to overshoot and pay the consequences, especially when in the recovery stage of thyroid disease.

 To fit within a normal body rhythm, calisthenics and light strength training can be great to do in the mornings, and then a light after-dinner stroll for 10-20 minutes.